rlawrenc/cosc_304/labs/lab9/assign/README.md

 </Emp>
 ```

 3. Write an XPath expression that returns the employee number of the 2nd employee in the Consulting department.
-Note: To return an attribute use `data()` such as `data(//Dept/@dno)'.
+Note: To return an attribute use `data()` such as `data(//Dept/@dno)`.
+Output:

 ```
 E3